 After hanging for a few nights at the Aspen bars, Ivan's attitude began to change.
 He was impressed by how gentle the muscle-bound Austrian was in real life.
 Arnold also surprisingly appeared to possess a natural knack for comedy.
 By the end of the vacation, both men agreed that upon their return to Hollywood, they would find a project to work on together.

-Back in LA, Ivan sent Arnold a couple scripts that might work for their project.
+Back in LA, Ivan sent Arnold a couple of scripts that might work for their project.
 The one that Arnold loved the most was titled "The Experiment".
 The plot revolved around a set of unlikely twins who were separated at birth after a secret experiment conducted in a genetics lab.
 Studio executives soon expressed nervousness at the idea of a German-sounding actor starring in a movie that showed people conducting human genetic experiments that came with an ominous title like "The Experiment".
 Now that I think about it, I see their point.
-So title was changed to "Twins".
+So the title was changed to "Twins".

-When it came down to casting the other twin, who was supposed to be Arnold's physical opposite, it was actually Arnold's idea to hire Danny Devito.
+When it came to casting the other twin, who was supposed to be Arnold's physical opposite, it was actually Arnold's idea to hire Danny Devito.
 Ivan, Arnold and Danny met at a restaurant in Los Angeles one night to discuss the film.
-Everything fell into place perfectly and, believe it or not, all three men signed on to star in the movie right there in the restaurant… on a napkin!
+Everything fell into place perfectly and, believe it or not, all three men signed on to star in the movie right there in the restaurant…on a napkin!

 Ivan took that napkin to the studios and announced that all three were officially on board.
 Next the studio came to Arnold, the biggest star in the world at that time, and asked how much his services would cost.
 They were probably bracing themselves for $10 or maybe $15 million.
 Arnold's response?
 Nothing.
 Instead, he requested to be paid solely in backend points.
 He also suggested that Ivan and Danny take no upfront salary and instead be paid solely in points.
 In a recent episode of Chris Hardwick's Nerdist podcast, Arnold reflected on his thinking with the Twins deal: